justcompile/airfinity/README.md

 ### Setup Instructions

 #### Docker
-The data stores: Kafka & MongoDB, require Docker to run.
+The data stores: Kafka & Neo$j, require Docker to run.
 If you haven't installed it, get it from [The Docker Website](https://www.docker.com/community-edition).

 #### Python 2.7
 Presumes that python 2.7 is installed, if not install it for your particular OS.
 It should be installed by default on MacOS.